 How to Participate?

 The concept is simple: participants raise a minimum of $100 in donations from friends, family and co-workers in exchange for getting icy for the athletes of Special Olympics Illinois!

 Under 18, no problem!
 Individuals under the age of 18 are able to participate but must have a parent or guardian sign a waiver form.
 No one of any age is allowed to be carried into the water.

 Attire: Anything goes, except a wetsuit.
 Shoes recommended; costumes are encouraged.
 Remember to bring a towel to dry off!

-Each plunger receives an exclusive 2020 Polar Plunge sweatshirt and entrance into a Post-Plunge party (when applicable), plus the chance to win additional prizes for raising more money.
+Each plunger receives an exclusive 2021 Polar Plunge sweatshirt, plus the chance to win additional prizes for raising more money.

-Polar Plunges will take place from Feb.
-15 to March 22 in 25 diﬀerent locations around the state!
+Polar Plunges will take place from February 20 to March 27 across the state!

 What it Takes to be a “Plunger”?